Artillerie-Inrichtingen: Acquisition and repatriation

 Eurometaal was eventually taken over by the German Rheinmetall and stopped production in 2003.
 The Eurometaal subsidiary at Bergen op Zoom, called Franerex, was also closed in 2003.
 Companies in Eurometaal Holding including Intergas at Coevorden and the German Heidel, which worked for the automotive industry, were rejected for a social plan for the last 200 employees.
 In the old mansion workshop at Zaandam, the Tetrix training center was established in the old Artillerie Inrichtingen masonry pattern factory, founded in 1939.
 They left the site in 2012.

 Present

-Production in the Hembrug area declined through the 1970s until the train stop serving it shut down in 1982.
+Production in the Hembrug area declined through the 1970s until the railway station serving the factory shut down in 1982.
 The old Artillerie Inrichtingen Hembrug factories fell into disuse.
 In 1983, the Hembrug Bridge, for which the area was named, was made obsolete by the Hemtunnel, then torn down in 1985.
-The former munitions factories were replaced by Eurometaal, then Rhinemetall facilities.
+The former munitions factories were replaced by Eurometaal, then Rheinmetall facilities.
 As of 2017, the Hembrug Machine Tools company still makes precision lathes including the Mikroturn line in Haarlem.
 There are still a large number of industrial manufacturing plants in the Hembrug area, and the area is considered as an important industrial monument.
 On the site of the old Artillerie Inrichtingen Hemburg factories, the Hembrug Museum is furnished to provide information about the past, present and future of its activities.